sonu-dev/master-infra/README.md

 # master-infra
-An Illustration for proof of concepts of new technologies and architectural patterns and best coding practices.
+An Illustration for proof of concepts of new technologies, architectural patterns and best coding practices.